YessinRebhi/env-guard/README.md

 # env-guard
-Secure, Validate, Sync – Revolutionize how you manage environment variables
+Secure, Validate, Sync and Revolutionize how you manage environment variables